sjroma/sjroma.github.io/frontendnotes/fenotes.md

 Elements in CSS layout are normally either block-level or inline (with exceptions for elements within flex, table and grid elements).
 So it's the basis for all of CSS layout: it treats all elements like boxes or text.  `display:block` makes them act like a block element regardless of what they were before (images are inline for example).
 `display:inline` makes them act like an inline element.
 `display:inline-block` makes it act like a block that is laid out inline.
-See <a href="https://medium.com/@DaphneWatson/css-display-properties-block-inline-and-inline-block-how-to-tell-the-difference-7d3a1e6e3051" target="_blank">CSS display properties: block, inline, and inline-block — & how to tell the difference</a>
+See <a href="https://medium.com/@DaphneWatson/css-display-properties-block-inline-and-inline-block-how-to-tell-the-difference-7d3a1e6e3051" target="_blank">CSS display properties: block, inline, and inline-block — &amp; how to tell the difference</a>

 ### Google Fonts notes